-During the pandemic, we returned to the drawing board and created our Indonesia Collection, called the Emerald of the Equator.
-We looked back at our journey remembering the moments that struck us most.
+During the pandemic, we went to the drawing board and created Solana's Indonesia Collection, called the Emerald of the Equator.
+We looked back at our journey from Jan 2020 remembering the moments that struck us most.
 We poured over photos, over the awesome places we explored, reminiscing the experiences, as well as the freedom to travel before social distancing.

-As we created the designs, we aimed to capture the feeling of our journey as authentically as possible.
-With each design we aimed to give the feeling of serenity and peace, calmness and vitality.
-We aimed to reflect on the beauty of the islands, the volcanoes, the bright flora and fauna, the white beaches, and blue water.
-We sought to honor the essence of Indonesia’s diverse spirituality, the call to prayer, Wayang theater, rituals, temples, and symbols.
-And we tried to embody the warmth of the people, their warm and genuine smiles and ease of being.
+As we created the designs, we tried to capture the feeling of our journey as authentically as possible.
+With each design we aimed to give the feeling of serenity and peace, calmness and vitality, and to reflect on the beauty of the islands while honoring Indonesia’s diverse spirituality, the call to prayer, Wayang theater, rituals, temples, and symbols.
+Mostly, we tried to embody the friendliness of the people, their warm and genuine smiles and ease of being.

 7.9425° S, 112.9530° E

 This design is named after Mount Bromo, an active volcano in East Java.
 Before dawn we traveled by Jeep to the base of Seruni viewpoint, then climbed our way to the lookout.
 As we waited, we sipped on coffee around a bonfire by an old, tin shack.
 When the first light broke, we stood amongst a small crowd of strangers, huddled together to keep warm as the blanket of clouds turned from blue to bright pink.
 From the horizon, Bromo emerged, proudly steaming, framed by the entire Tengger massif.
 The cloud pattern, which we captured in this design, is called mega mendung.
 It is a classic Indonesian motif inspired by Chinese iconography.